revaturelabs/interviewquestions/InterviewSpecificQuestions/SDLC/SDLC.md

 <blockquote markdown="1">

 - An epic is a large body of work that can be broken down into several smaller stories.

 </blockquote>

 </details>

 ---
-13. What are scrum roles?
+13.What are scrum roles?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)